Quake4/MindMiner/README.md

 ![MindMiner](https://github.com/Quake4/MindMinerPrerequisites/raw/master/i36100.png "MindMiner on Intel i3-6100")

 ## Fee
-MindMiner has development fee 1% and all benchmarks.
+MindMiner has development fee 1%.

 ## Thanks
 Thanks to aaronsace to the idea but weak implementation.